Vegan cheese curry ramen is the BEST ramen I’ve ever made

 - 1 tsp red curry paste

-- In a medium pot over medium heat, cook whites of green onions in oil for about 2 minutes (or until translucent-ish).
+- In a medium sized pot over medium heat, cook onions in oil for about 2 minutes (or until translucent-ish).

-- Add the coconut milk and stir to dissolve the curry paste and gochujang into the liquid.
+- Add coconut milk and stir to incorporate the gochujang and curry paste.

-- Add the water, mushroom broth powder, and tamari and stir to combine.
-Bring to a simmer.
+- Add water, mushroom broth powder, and tamari and let come to simmer.

 - Add the ramen noodle cakes and press down gently to submerge them in water and cook.
 Once softened, add the bok choy and cook until everything is tender.

 - In the final minute or two, add the cheddar cheese slices and stir to incorporate into the sauce.
 You should have a really nice, rich creamy sauce.
 If you find it too thick, add some broth (or in my case, water + mushroom broth powder) to thin it out.